Are you tired of that totally drab, default camper look? I get it! It’s time to bring that little home-on-wheels up to speed!

 Budget-Friendly Peel-and-Stick Updates

-There are endless possibilities with these versatile coverings, from charming wallpapers to rustic backsplash tiles.
+The possibilities are endless with these coverings, from super charming faux wallpapers to those rustic backsplash tiles.
+You can totally fake that high-end look without the hassle (or the cost!).

 Farmhouse-Style Cabinet Makeovers